dakujem/slim-sleeve/readme.md

 ## The License

 Comes with one of the "I don't care" licenses.
-Use it for whatever purpose you like.
+Use the code for whatever purpose you like.

 -------

-TODOs
+**TODOs**
 - [x] bootstrapping
 - [x] dir structure
 - [x] JWT
-- [ ] auth (-entication / -orization) [do or do not?]
+- [ ] auth (-entication / -orization)  // do or do not?
-- [ ] tracy
+- [ ] tracy / symfony debugger
-- [ ] twig
+- [ ] twig / latte
 - [ ] fractal
 - [ ] validation
 - [ ] remove ballast